yuvalmGS/gigaspaces-wiki-jekyll/sbp/master-worker-pattern.markdown

 {% tip %}
-We invite you to [download|Master-Worker Pattern^MasterWorker.zip] the code examples and configuration files used with this article.
+We invite you to depanlinkdownloadtengahlink/attachment_files/sbp/MasterWorker.zipbelakanglink the code examples and configuration files used with this article.
 {% endtip %}